xclarifyio/wp-clarify/README.md

 ## Usage

-Now whenever you add a URL to your audio or video file, it will automatically be sent to Clarify for indexing.
+Now whenever you add a URL to your audio or video file - either by directly copy/pasting the url into the post or using a media embed - it will automatically be sent to Clarify for indexing.

 Once the file is done processing, using your on-site search will return results describing where your word is heard in the audio down to the second.
 If you're using the default embed/shortcode, these mentions will be clickable and jump you directly to that spot in the audio or video.

+### Further Usage

+If you have archives with media - audio or video - already embedded, this plugin will not automatically index it for you.
+We didn't want to surprise you with a massive bill.
+Instead, just open any of your old posts and re-save them.
+No editing or changes required.
+The media will get processed just like any other media.

 ## Changelog